 Heard of him?
 Well we definitely haven’t.
-So here are 5 things about Malaysia’s first Nobel Prize nominee.
+So here are 5 things about Dr Wu, the man China called the plague fighter.

 1. He was the first Chinese medical student to graduate from Cambridge